mxahan/mxahan.github.io/_posts/2020-03-19-TrendTopics1.md

 # NN prune

 [detail](https://towardsdatascience.com/pruning-deep-neural-network-56cae1ec5505)
 TL-DR: original inspiration comes from biological synaptic pruning.
 In neural network, rank the individual weights and drop p% by setting smaller p's to zero.
 This is **weight pruning**.
 The neurons can also be dropped by dropping the neuron itself.
 This is done by deleting a whole column of weight matrix based on their L2 norms.

 [detail](https://jacobgil.github.io/deeplearning/pruning-deep-learning)
 TL-DR: Old ideas from Yan Lecun's.
 The main point concerns about ranking the neurons.
 The ranking is usually done by L1/L2 norm of weights, activation, or zero occurance of neuron in validation time, etc. After pruning the NN performance drops which is recovered by retraining iteratively.

-Not Popular yet because pain of implemenation, Unstability of ranking method and some genius peoples unwillingness to share.
+Not Popular yet because pain of implemenation, Unstability of ranking method and some genius people's unwillingness to share.

 ##### Some keypoints with reference